Brainstorm2605/Resume_Checker/README.md

 **Boost your resume's chances of passing through Applicant Tracking Systems (ATS)!**

-This free and open-source tool analyzes your resume and provides an ATS score, along with detailed feedback powered by a Large Language Model (LLM).
+This free and open-source tool analyzes your resume and provides an ATS score, along with detailed feedback powered by a Large Language Model (LLM) and framework like NLTK, langchain, Ollama .

 ## Key Features